jbrzusto/liwixi/README.md

 # liwixi - linux where I can see it

-Boot a Raspberry Pi (and others?) from a μSD card without imaging it.
+Boot a small computer from a μSD card without imaging it.
+Known to work for these computer / OS combinations so far:

+  2017-04-28:  Raspberry Pi 2/3 with Raspbian 8

 ## For Users ##